 According to the U.S. Consumer Product Safety Commission (CPSC), over 50 million Americans do their running on the Treadmill each year.

-If you’re starting or you've been off the treadmill for a while, it may be a bit confusing to know how to get started.
-But you don't have to be an expert to get the most out of it.
-So, how does running on treadmills compare with running outside?
-That's the burning question for many of us.
+If you’re starting or have been off the treadmill for a while, it may be confusing to know how to get started.
+But you have to see the running on the treadmill benefits compared to running outside.
+So that’s the burning question for many of us.

-A treadmill can be a tempting at home alternative to pounding the pavement for any runner who struggles to fit their workouts into busy weekday schedules.
-While running on a treadmill can sometimes feel less “real” than running outside, research suggests that the two forms of exercises offer comparable health benefits, provided you stay within your target heart rate.
+A treadmill can be a tempting at-home alternative to pounding the pavement for any runner who struggles to fit their workouts into busy weekday schedules.
+While running on a treadmill can sometimes feel less “real” than running outside, research suggests that the two forms of exercise offer comparable health benefits, provided you stay within your target heart rate.

-A few different factors can influence the effectiveness of running on the treadmill vs. running outside.
-For example, if you live indoors or if you're trying to take a break from the rain, going for a run on the treadmill can be a great substitute.
-If you live outdoors or if you're looking for a good workout, running on the treadmill may not provide the same benefits as running out.
+Several factors can influence the effectiveness of running on the treadmill versus outside.
+For example, if you live indoors or are trying to take a break from the rain, running on the treadmill can be a great substitute.
+But, on the other hand, if you live outdoors or looking for a good workout, running on the treadmill may not provide the same benefits as running out.

-It reduces stress, increases energy, endurance, burns more calories, makes you feel active, and increases self-confidence.
+It reduces stress, gives an energy boost, increases endurance, burns more calories, makes you feel active, and increases self-confidence.

 Benefits of Running Outside

 I am an outdoor runner.
 So I’m always in favor of outdoor running.
-You get fresh air and the company of various other runners.
+You get the company of various other runners.

-Running on roads, pavements, etc., is like running on actual tracks.
+Running on roads, uneven ground, pavements, etc., is like running on actual tracks.
 You do not get bored and can have a different route every day.
-Lots of variations in the trail give you essential training of running on a race track.
-There are different levels of inclines as well as declines on the same route.
+The trail’s numerous variations provide essential resistance training for running on a race track.
+There are different levels of inclines and declines on the same route.

-You can do road runs, dirt runs, hill runs, trail runs, and the list goes on.
-You experience the weather, the rain, the sun, the moon, nature in all its colors and vibes.
+You can do road runs, dirt runs, hill runs, trail runs, and so on.
+You experience the weather, the rain, the sun, the moon, and nature in all its colors and vibes.

-Running outdoors is more exciting, and if you love running, you will always look forward to it.
-If you are practicing and training for a race, you have to run outside as most of the running tracks and all the marathon tracks are outdoors only.
+Running outdoors is more exciting, and you will always look forward to it if you love running.
+However, if you are practising and training for a race, you have to run outside as most of the running tracks and all the marathon tracks are outdoors only.

 Cons of Running Outside

-There are various problems too with running outdoors.
-If you are a morning runner, depending on which part of the geography you stay in, it is usually dark when you start running, and sometimes it is still dark when you have finished.
-Sometimes, you are not even able to see where your foot is falling.
-This can give you very funny to very horrendous experiences.
+There are various problems, too, with running outdoors.
+For example, if you are a morning runner, depending on which part of the geography you stay in, it is usually dark when you start running, and sometimes it is still dark when you have finished.
+Sometimes, you cannot even see where your foot is falling.
+It can give you very funny or very horrendous experiences.

-Later in the day, it is not even suggested with the kind of traffic we have in our metro cities nowadays, and till late evening it is the same.
+Later in the day, it is not even suggested with the traffic we have in our metro cities nowadays, and till late evening it is the same.

 My biggest worry when running outside is the fear of dogs.
-Yes, I do agree the fear of a dog chasing you does increase your speed, but I could manage without such pacers.
-In the complete quiet, when you suddenly hear a dog bark, even if you cannot see it, your pace automatically increases.
+Yes, I agree that a dog’s fear of chasing you increase your speed, but I could manage without such pacers.
+In complete quiet, when you suddenly hear a dog bark, your pace automatically increases, even if you cannot see it.

 Once running on the serene beaches of South Goa, five dogs chased and surrounded me.
-I almost promised them I will not run ever again, but they themselves lost interest in me and left.
+I almost promised them I would never run again, but they lost interest in me and left.

 Benefits of Running on a Treadmill

-You know your track well.
-You can adjust the incline to your liking.
-You can do various other things while running like watching the news on TV or even read something.
+You know your tracks well and can adjust the incline, the cushion on the treadmill belt and the treadmill speed to your liking.
+You can do various other things while running, like watching the news on TV or reading something.
 You can set the treadmill to a particular pace and then run at that pace continuously.

-If at home, you do not even need proper running gear to run on a treadmill.
-Just wear your pajamas and get going.
-You are safe from all the vagaries of the weather.
+Treadmill runners don’t even need proper running gear to run.
+Just wear your pyjamas and get going.
+However, serious runners like to run inappropriate gear outside, in a gym or at home.
+You are safe from all kinds of weather conditions.
 You can also run in the airconditioned environment of your home or gym.

 Running on a treadmill involves one significant investment.
-If you do your running at home, depending on your pocket, body weight, interest in running, etc. treadmills are a big investment.
-Then there is regular servicing of the treadmill, though heavy-duty treadmills require less maintenance.
+If you run at home, treadmills are a big investment depending on your pocket, body weight, interest in running, etc. Then there is regular servicing of the treadmill, though heavy-duty treadmills require less maintenance.

 Risk of Injury

-According to data from the Consumer Product Safety Commission, treadmills cause more accidents than any other piece of exercise equipment.
+According to Consumer Product Safety Commission data, treadmills cause more accidents than any other exercise equipment.
 But don’t just yet move towards outdoor running.
 It is as hazardous or even more.
 The estimates range from 2.5 to 33 running-related injuries per 1000 hours of running.
-You need to be very cautious while running on the roads.
+So it would help to be cautious while running on the roads.

-Running outside vs Treadmill running argument is as old as the treadmill.
+The running outside vs treadmill argument is as old as the treadmill.

-In 1996, Andy Jones and Jonathan Doust published a paper that compared the oxygen (i.e., energy) consumption of runners, running outdoors, or on treadmills at various inclines.
-Running on flat treadmills burned about 4 percent less energy, but that difference could be eliminated by setting the treadmill incline to 1 percent.
+In 1996, Andy Jones and Jonathan Doust published a paper that compared runners’ oxygen (i.e., energy) consumption, running outdoors, or on treadmills at various inclines.
+For example, running on flat treadmills burns about 4% less energy due to a lack of air resistance.
+Still, you can eliminate that difference between the treadmill and outside running by setting the treadmill incline to 1%.

 But, there is a difference.
-The perceived exertion is more in outside running. e.g., if you are running on a rainy day outside, you will feel more effort than running on the treadmill at the same or faster pace.
-Similarly, running at 1 or 2% incline on a treadmill is perceived to be less exerting than running uphill on a sunny day.
+The perceived exertion is more in the running.
+For example, if you run on a rainy day outside, you will feel more effort than running on the treadmill at the same or faster pace.
+Similarly, running at a 1 or 2% incline on a treadmill is perceived to be less exerting than running uphill on a sunny day.

 Quads & Hamstrings

-Treadmill running involves your quads more as the mat is already moving towards you, whereas outdoor running involves your hamstrings much more.
-So, if you are training for a marathon, better spend more time outside.
+Treadmill running involves your quads more, as the mat is already moving towards you, whereas outdoor running involves much more hamstrings.
+So, if you are training for a marathon, you had better spend more time outside.

-While some people say treadmill mats being cushioned are better for joints as they absorb most of the impact, studies also reveal running outside increases your bone density.
+While some people say the cushioned treadmill mats are better for joints as they absorb most of the impact, studies also reveal that running outside increases bone density.

 Marathon Training on a Treadmill

 You can practice outside as well as on the treadmill.
 You can try all your speed runs & easy runs on the treadmill.
-The treadmill will force you to sustain speed and the performance levels not possible outside.
+The treadmill will force you to sustain speed and performance levels not possible outside.
 You will have more focus during your interval training.
-But, limit your treadmill runs to about 40% of overall training.
+However, keep your treadmill to about 40% of your training time.

 It is more important that we run rather than where we run.
-Both have their Pros & Cons but we cannot substitute one for the other.
+Both have advantages and disadvantages, but we cannot substitute one.
 So we can decide on our requirements.

-Buy a treadmill if it is for exercise only, running outdoors is a problem due to traffic or weather or you like to do your workouts at any time you are free.
+Buy a treadmill for exercise only.
+Running outdoors is a problem due to traffic or bad weather, etc. You can do treadmill workouts at any time you are free.

-You will go outside if you love running, the conditions are favorable and you don’t give a damn about conditions.
+You will go outside if you love running, the conditions are favorable, and you don’t damn about conditions.

-Most of the research shows that running does not cause joint damage, whether outside or on a treadmill.
-If you are a family, it helps to have a treadmill at home as all can use the same at different times of the day.
+Most research shows that running does not cause joint damage outside or on a treadmill.
+However, if you are a family, it helps to have a treadmill at home, as everyone can use the same one at different times of the day.